microsoft/accbpg/README.md

 ## Usage

-Example: generate a random instance of D-optimal design problem and solve it using two different methods
+Example: generate a random instance of D-optimal design problem and solve it using two different methods.

     import accbpg